 If you haven’t checked out my post about our time in Hong Kong – Check it out!
-Even though we only spent about 48 hours in Hong Kong we were able to see a lot of it thanks to the efficient metro system and just walking around.
+Even though we only spent about 48 hours in Hong Kong, that is plenty of time to see a lot of the city thanks to the efficient metro system and walkability of the city.
 Because we were out exploring for most of our time in the city I can’t give a full review of all of the Sheraton Hong Kong and its amenities, but rather my impression of the room, service, and dining we had.

 When booking the hotel, I narrowed it down to The Sheraton Hong Kong, which had great value a good location (even though I thought it was on Hong Kong Island in Central), the Conrad Hong Kong in central because it seemed to be in the middle of everything, and the Shangri-La Hong Kong because of its location and the benefits offered through my American Express Platinum for Business card.
 I ended up going with value and it did not disappoint.
-We ended up getting a tower suite for less than a standard king size room at the other two hotels I was considering, and it pushed me closer to SPG Platinum!
+We ended up getting a tower suite for less than a standard king size room at the other two hotels I was considering!

 We arrived at the hotel early, 4 hours before early check-in usually begins.
 The staff at the check-in desk kindly welcomed us and let us know the guest staying in our room had just checked out and they had already sent housekeeping up to get the room ready for us.
 They pointed us in the direction of the breakfast buffet and said we could check back in 1-2 hours.
 We gave the concierge our remaining luggage had breakfast and explored the neighborhood around our hotel.